 Go to the report Channels – Organic Search – Export – Excel.
 Do not forget to select the Login page in the parameters and specify the period for which you are retrieving data.

-Download the list of external links from Semrush or Ahrefs.
+Download the list of external links from Semrush.

 The last stage is the transfer and audit of the new site.
 Pay attention to the following parameters:

 1. Correctness and completeness of the information.

 2. The correctness of the display of pictures, the work of animation.